miltonluke/Project3/README.md

 ## **Visualization Details**
 - A drop down that displays a bar graph that gives the top 10 most streamed genres of a given year
 - A drop down displays a pie chart of the top ten most streamed genres by percentage
+- A line graph that displays total streams across all genres over release years

 ## **Visualization Details**
 - Spotify info